michaelkrog/michaelkrog.github.com/articles/designing-a-rest-api_naming-syntax.md

 More than these exists, but these are the ones most common in REST APIs.
 For example you will see that [Stripe](https://stripe.com/docs/api) uses snake_case and Amazon uses multiple conventions fx.
 [PascalCase](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchExecuteStatement.html) and [camelCase](https://docs.aws.amazon.com/apigateway/api-reference/resource/account/).
 As you traverse the many fine REST API's out there to find inspiration, you will see that there is no de facto standard for which naming convention to use.

-However - I must emphasize that **camelCase does ofter some benefits** for API's that are meant to be used directly in a browser application (or other Javascript clients), because it is the same casing that is [standard in Javascript](https://developer.mozilla.org/en-US/docs/MDN/Guidelines/Code_guidelines/JavaScript#variable_naming).
+However - I must emphasize that **camelCase does offer some benefits** for API's that are meant to be used directly in a browser application (or other Javascript clients), because it is the same casing that is [standard in Javascript](https://developer.mozilla.org/en-US/docs/MDN/Guidelines/Code_guidelines/JavaScript#variable_naming).
 That means if the REST API uses camelCase in its JSON, then when that JSON is parsed by Javascript the object fields will have the casing that fits.

 **Example:**